darpa-sail-on/sail-on-client/README.md

 Note: If you are using the server setup by PAR, update the `url` to `http://3.32.8.161:5000` in sail_on_client/protocol/configuration.json and skip step 1 of running the server.

+Note: The instructions assume that under given detection, the red-light information is provided via metadata and under system detection, this information is determined by the algorithm.

 ### Running Image Classification Experiments

 #### Running OND 12 With Red Light and Feedback